São João da Baliza

 São João da Baliza (/pt-BR/) is a municipality located in the southeast of the state of Roraima in Brazil.
 Its population is 8.858 (2022) and its area is 4,284 km^{2}.
 São João da Baliza was first settled in 1974 after the BR-210 highway made the area accessible.
 It was called São João, because three of the initial settlers were called João.
-Da Baliza refers to a stream near the town.
+Da Baliza refers to a stream near the town, Igarapé Baliza, which itself comes from the Portuguese word baliza, meaning a ranging rod.
+It gained this name when a surveyor lost a ranging rod near the stream during highway construction.
 It became an independent municipality in 1982.